 RECOMMENDED: Indian Spitz – The Complete Dog Breed Profile

 There’s more to Korea than just the renowned Jindo dog.
 Korea is home to some of the friendliest and most beautiful dog breeds.
-For more, check out our list of the most popular Korean dog breeds.
+For more, check out our list of all Korean dog breeds.

 13. Korean Jindo

 The Jindo dog is the national dog breed of South Korea.
-As a result, they’re by far the most popular dog breed to come out of Korea.
-Jindo dogs are immensely loyal with a ton of energy, making them some of Asia’s most versatile family dogs.
+And as expected, they’re by far the most popular dog breed to come out of Korea.
+Jindos are immensely loyal but have a ton of energy – easily making them some of Asia’s most versatile family dogs.

 As their name would tell you, these dogs are indigenous to the southern Korean island: Jindo Island.
 For several years, they were bred and trained to be highly skilled hunting and tracking dogs.
-Fortunately, they’re mostly excellent companions and family dogs today.
+Fortunately, they’ve nearly all transitioned to family companions.